 - change the Preset level to Apple Display (500 nits) instead of XDR Display (1600 nits).

-It will reduce the performance stress on the system’s memory, GPU, and rendering engine but with a compromised display output.
+It will reduce the stress on the system’s memory, GPU, and rendering engine but with a compromised display output.

 It would be best if you considered customizing your Display settings to have an optimal effect on performance without much compromise.